stefanpgd/Steel/README.md

 ### 📚 Example/Reference Project(s)
 These are example projects to use as reference, or to quickly build off from for the next project:
-- (WIP) Tiny Hybrid, a simple setup of rasterization with Ray Traced shadows
+- TinyHybrid, a small setup of rasterized models with ray traced shadows (DXR)
-- Hello Compute, a setup of a compute pipeline outputting UV coordinates to the screen
+- HelloCompute, a setup of a compute pipeline outputting UV coordinates to the screen

 ### ✍️ Work
 These are different project(s) that I've made using Steel.